 Flavor can come from many sources; cholesterol is not one of them, as it is flavorless by itself.
 What you are tasting as flavor is the butter, cheese, or meat on its own merits.
 Each processing or cooking method also imparts flavor, so if you are worried about losing flavor by losing the cholesterol count, your worries are over.

 Use a variety of spices and herbs to season things to just the right amount for your personal tastes.
 Some people adore garlic, and would bathe in the stuff it they could.
 Some dislike it completely.
 My mother was such an example--she'd say, "Take the garlic out in the yard and rub it on the back of the house, and that's enough garlic for me."
+Personally, I love garlic.

-I, myself, love garlic, but not to the extent of using it for cologne.
-However, garlic is one very heart-healthy thing to eat, and there are so many ways to introduce it into your meals.
+Garlic is one very heart-healthy thing to eat, and there are so many ways to introduce it into your meals.
 It is the most potent when raw; cooking tames it down a lot.
 Cooked in liquid, such as in soups or stews, it becomes nearly undetectable; poked inside a roast allows its flavor to surprise you every few bites.
 (That's how I fix roasts for my husband--I'm the vegetarian in the family.)

 Onions are another vegetable primarily used for flavoring.
 Use as much or as little as you want.
 The same is true of onions as garlic where raw vs. cooked is concerned.
-They do belong to the same family.
+They belong to the same family.